 But, the moment you add protein to the recipe, it can feel like being knocked back to square one.
 Problems appear both during processing and in the fragile, open crumb structure of the final baked bread.

-At DuPont Nutrition & Health, we’ve heard from several bakeries that have met the issue.
+At DuPont Nutrition & Biosciences, we’ve heard from several bakeries that have met the issue.
 So, here’s our approach to a solution with added soy protein.

 Water under control